Temuxuser2021/InstaReport/README.md

 Edit:- this repo stopped working on march 2022 !
 So if you want to use it you have to buy the api !

-Messege me on WhatsApp to buy api to use it life time +91970790578 Price is 500 lifetime warranty